 - device (for Universal Controller only) access to device templates functions

 cdata list of custom data.
 Can be set to any custom values (up to 16384 characters), appears in serialized ACL as-is.
-The field is a list, if set from string, it is automatically split with commas.
+The field is a list.
+If set from a string, it is automatically split with commas.

-dynamic read-only value, specifying is the key “dynamic” (True, stored in the db) or “static” (False, defined in the key config file)
+dynamic read-only value, which shows is the key “dynamic” (True, stored in the db) or “static” (False, defined in the registry).

-groups comma-separated item groups the key has an access to (despite of item types).
+groups comma-separated item groups the key has the access to (despite of item types).
 MQTT-style wildcards (‘#’, ‘+’) are allowed (e.g. “#” = access to the all items).

-groups_deny comma-separated item groups the key has no access to (e.g. wildcard is used in groups but some groups are excluded from ACL).
+groups_deny comma-separated item groups the key has forbidden access to (e.g. a wildcard is used in groups but some groups are excluded from ACL).
 The key still has read-only access if allowed with other ACL properties.

 groups_ro same as groups but for read-only access.